 THE HARVARD LIBRARY OF NEW YORK PRESENTS THE YOUNG READERS PRIZE

-Call for Applications // Please Share With All NYC DOE Schools // Apply by May 3, 2024
+Call for Applications // Please Share With All NYC DOE Schools // Apply by: April 15th, 2025

 Known unofficially as “the bookworm award,” the prize is intended to encourage the kind of self-reflection, empathy, curiosity and broad-mindedness that reading for its own sake fosters.